paper-driver/personal-oauth2-server/README.md

 However, the usage of columns (userid, clientid) from the table OAUTH_APPROVALS is unclear.
 Thus, directly converted the SQL schema to JPA entity class.

+(05/18/2020) - Updated view templates to support phone size window.
+Centralized CSS/JS management to common folder and resolved issues of not being able to load local css files.

 This is the updated version of feature/client-credential.

 _**CAUTION**: Test data still need to be manually injected to the database initially but will be permanently maintained._